It’s not just smoking and genetics that can increase your risk of cancer. Catching certain viruses can too. Here’s how to protect yourself.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Find the answers to questions that pique your curiosity in our series, “The Short Answer.”
-Vascular surgeon George Anton, MD, explains the best way to get rid of spider veins.
+Rheumatologist Chad Deal, MD, fields this one about calcium.